AfoninAndrei/afoninandrei.github.io/_posts/2025-02-16-alphaZero.markdown

 > 1. **You need to have a model of the environment.**
 >    You either have it like in board games or you learn it (checkout [MuZero](https://arxiv.org/abs/1911.08265)) - the last is a challenging step on its own.
 > 2. **The environment should near-deterministic.**
 >    Stochastic dynamics explode the tree and simulation becomes infeasible to get any low-variance signal.
+Check out interesting work on [Sampled MuZero](https://proceedings.mlr.press/v139/hubert21a/hubert21a.pdf#page=0.38) for huge action spaces and determenistic environments.

 ## AlphaZero: Algorithm